secureCryptoConfig/secureCryptoConfigInterface/README.md

 The secure storage of passwords requires hashing.
 Yet, password hashing requires that the hashing can not be performed very fast to prevent attackers from guessing/brute-forcing passwords from leaks or against the live system.
 The SCCPasswordHash is the output after performing password hashing.
 It is the same representation as the SCCHash described previously.
 It represents a byte[] representation of a specific COSE message, that contains the hash as well as all used parameters of the hashing process.

+With the method `createFromExistingPasswordHash(byte[] existingSCCPasswordHash)` it is also possible to create a SCCPasswordHash object from an already existing SCCPasswordHash byte[] representation.

 ## Handling of Secure Crypto Config files
 The internal execurtion of a cryptographic use case is done according to Secure Crypto Config files.
 These files contain for each supproted use case unique algorithm ids which represent specific algorithm and parameter choices.
 By default these informations are parsed out of the Secure Crypto Config files which are provided within the Interface.

 It is also possible to give a custom part to your own (derived) versions of the Secure crypto config files.
-This can be done with the `setPathToSCCDirectory(String path)` mathod by simply giving the path to your directory as a parameter.
+This can be done with the `setCustomSCCPath(Path path)` mathod by simply giving the path to your directory as a parameter.

 By default the files provided by within the Interface are used for parsing.
 There are files for different *security levels*.
 The higher the security level of a file the more confidential your data must be handled.
 By defualt the Interface will use the algorithm ids from the most recent (according to its version) file with the highest security level.
-If you want a specific file to be parsed use the `setSCCFile(String filePath)` method and give the path to the desired file.
+If you want a specific file to be parsed use the `setSCCFile(String policyName)` method and give the corresponding PolicyName of the desired file as a parameters.
+The PolicyName is defined inside each file.
 Also you can use the `setSecurityLevel(int level)` method.
 As a result the most recent file with the specified security level number will be used.

-The files used for processing can be shown with `getUsedSCC()`.
-If you have set a specific file for usage or a custom path you can also go back to the default settings with the `setDefaultSCC()` method.
+The PolicyName of the file used for processing can be shown with `getUsedSCC()`.
+If you have previously set a specific file for usage or a custom path you can also go back to the default settings with the `setDefaultSCC()` method.

 ##Specification of algorithms
 By default the algorithm used for executing the specified cryptographic use case is determined by the currently used Secure Crypto Config file.
 It is also possible to chose a specific algorithm from all the supported ones with the method `setAlgorithm(SCCAlgorithm algorithm)`. `SCCAlgorithm` contains the unique algorithm identifiers of all currently supported algorithms for all use cases.
 To be able to perform a specific use case (e.g. hashing) a suitable algorithm identifier must be choose.
 This algorithm will be used for all further invoked methods.
 If the default choice of the Secure Crypto Config should be used again call `defaultAlgorithm()` or for changing to a specific algorithm call `setAlgorithm(SCCAlgorithm algorithm)` again.